Hangyuan-Cheng/Evolutionary-Pan-NLRome/README.md

-# Evolutionary dynamics of the Pan-NLRome during rice domestication
+# Rice pan-NLRome uncovers evolutionary dynamics of disease resistance proteins during domestication
-Code for article “Evolutionary dynamics of the Pan-NLRome during rice domestication”
+Code for article “Rice pan-NLRome uncovers evolutionary dynamics of disease resistance proteins during domestication”

 ### Citations
 Please cite our paper and give our repository a star if you find this code useful:

-Hu, K., Ni, P., Xu, M. et al. HiTE: a fast and accurate dynamic boundary adjustment approach for full-length transposable element detection and annotation.
-Nat Commun 15, 5573 (2024). https://doi.org/10.1038/s41467-024-49912-8
+Rice pan-NLRome uncovers evolutionary dynamics of disease resistance proteins during domestication